 Dental implant complications are the things that CAN happen during dental implant treatment that we DON'T WANT TO HAPPEN!

-This could be as simple as a slight tingling on the side of your tongue after implant surgery.
+On the one hand, this could be as simple as a slight tingling on the side of your tongue after implant surgery.
+It feels like mild "pins and needles" in the side of your tongue or perhaps on the edge of your lip.
 This sort of thing will usually get better on its own within a few months.

 He came in to the office and handed the boss an envelope.
 The boss thought it was a letter from a lawyer!
 But when he opened it he found the wayward implant.
 True story.
 The surgical site in his mouth healed up normally, and the implant was re-done a few months later.